 What Did the Scientists Discover?

-To detect faint chemical traces left by ancient organisms, the team employed a method known as pyrolysis-gas chromatography-mass spectrometry.
-The complex chemical patterns identified were then analyzed for biosignatures using a machine learning model.
+To detect faint chemical traces left by ancient organisms, the team used a method called pyrolysis–gas chromatography–mass spectrometry.
+The complex chemical patterns it produced were then analyzed for biosignatures with a machine learning model.

-Dr. Robert Hazen, another co-author of the study, told BBC Science Focus that this technology represents a “paradigm shift” in the field, as the algorithm does not search for specific molecules (like or lipids) that could serve as evidence of past life.
-Instead, it examines the distribution of what is present now.
+Dr. Robert Hazen, another co-author, told BBC Science Focus that the technology represents a “paradigm shift” because the algorithm does not hunt for specific molecules (such as lipids) as direct evidence of past life.
+Instead, it looks at the distribution of what is present now.

 “For the first time, we are only looking for the distribution function,” he said.
 “This allows for more general approaches when studying samples that have significantly degraded.”